objectiv/objectiv.io/docs/docs/tracking/core-concepts/overview.md

 # Tracking Core Concepts

-While most trackers simply track everything by inserting a simple script, the data they collect is often incomplete or overcomplete, unstructured and ambiguous.
+While most trackers simply track everything by inserting a simple script, the data they collect is often incomplete or over-complete, unstructured and ambiguous.
 Significant gruntwork is typically required before it can be used for modeling.

 Objectiv asks you to map your application to the [open taxonomy of analytics](/taxonomy).